DataDog/datadog-cluster-agent-boshrelease/README.md

 For services bound to the application, the `<SERVICE_NAME>` should be the name of the service as it appears in the `cf services` command output, for services running inside the application, it can be anything.
 The `variables` key is used only for bound services to resolve template variables inside the configuration template.
 They should contain the JSON path of the value you want in the `VCAP_SERVICES` environment variable that you can inspect with `cf env <APPLICATION_NAME>`.

-**Note:** The Datadog Cluster Agent is currently not able to resolve credentials of services using Credhub to store them.
-Only credentials which are directly available in the `VCAP_SERVICES` environment variable can be used with Autodiscovery.
+**Note:** The Datadog Cluster Agent is currently not able to resolve credentials of services using CredHub to store them.
+Only credentials directly available in the `VCAP_SERVICES` environment variable can be used with Autodiscovery.

 ### Example